Quick answer

 What does Bysundays cost?

-Here’s what the hosting tiers look like:
+Here’s what the two plans look like:

-PagesMonthlyWhat’s included
+PlanMonthlyWhat’s included

 What about ongoing costs for any website?